 3. Keep It Together: Unified Commerce

 A source of great frustration for customers and businesses alike is a disconnect between backend systems and customer touchpoints.
-Whether misaligned pricing or out of date supply information, a failed sale due to incorrect data is the surest way to violate trust between seller and buyer.
+Whether misaligned pricing or out-of-date supply information, a failed sale due to incorrect data is the surest way to violate the trust between seller and buyer.
 In the past, all of this data had to be maintained manually.
 This is no longer the case.
-Unified systems, or as we call it, Direct eCommerce Integration, can provide real time updated information between all front and back end systems, dramatically reducing online purchasing issues.
+Unified systems, or as we call it, Direct Ecommerce Integration, can provide real-time updated information between all front and back-end systems, dramatically reducing online purchasing issues.
 We’ve written on these solutions before.
 For more information, read that article here.

 4. Stay on the Move: Maximize Mobile

 Online security continues to be of paramount importance for sustaining relationships between buyers and sellers.
 Particularly in a B2B ecommerce relationship, identity authentication, privacy, and data integrity are non-negotiables.
-Any violation or perceived violation of the above can permanently poison the relationship at stake as well as levy significant reputational damage that may threaten the very existence of the company.
+Any violation or perceived violation of the above can permanently poison the relationship at stake and levy significant reputational damage that may threaten the company’s very existence.

-With more security threats than ever and more online touchpoints than ever, B2B eCommerce security is likely to be a growing concern in 2023 and beyond.
+With more security threats and online touchpoints than ever, B2B Ecommerce security will likely be a growing concern in 2023 and beyond.
 Good online hygiene and practices are essential.
-The most sure fire way to avoid these issues is to make sure your eCommerce provider practices proper online hygiene and follows the best practices according to the International Organization for Standardization (ISO).
+The most surefire way to avoid these issues is to ensure your Ecommerce provider practices proper online hygiene and follows the best practices according to the International Organization for Standardization (ISO).

-Zoey will put you ahead of the curve with eCommerce truly built with B2B and wholesale uses in mind, but can also help you maximize some many of these very trends listed here.
-To learn more about how Zoey can help you improve your processes while managing larger sales volumes, let’s talk today:
+Zoey will put you ahead of the curve with Ecommerce truly built with B2B and wholesale uses in mind, but it can also help you maximize many of the trends listed here.
+To learn more about how Zoey can help you improve your processes while managing larger sales volumes.
+Request a demo today!